 Be conversational with your followers.
 When people leave a comment on your Facebook post reply back.
 An active account lets your followers know that you care about their voice and that they are being heard.

 Remember, comments and shares are more valuable than likes.
-The reason being, patients who leave a comment or share your post have put in the effort to do so.
+The reason is, that patients who leave a comment or share your post have put in the effort to do so.
 Listening to these comments will help gain authenticity for your Facebook page.

 The more activity you have on your Facebook page, the more social proof it has and the more it will appear on your follower’s Facebook newsfeed.
 Which is a great reminder for them to come in for their regular checkups.

 A Facebook page that did a great job in one of their posts was the OC Dental Specialists.
 Their post was about thanking the heroes in the first line who are fighting for us against Covid-19.
 A call to action that they had included in their post was to “Share this message with anyone you know fighting Covid-19 that needs a thank you”.
 OC Dental received 17 comments and 54 shares which is an excellent achievement.